Army and Navy Generalissimo's Headquarters

+The Army and Navy Generalissimo's Headquarters (陸海軍大元帥大本營) of the Republic of China (中華民國) was established by Sun Yat-sen in Guangzhou after the defeat of the Guangzhou government by the Beiyang government in The Second Constitutional Protection Movement.
+The government was reorganized into the Nationalist government.

 History

 After Chen Jiongming's subordinates launched the June 16 Incident in 1922, Sun Yat-sen left under the escorts of Jiang Zhongzheng and Chen Ce on the Yongfeng ship.
 In early August, he retreated from Guangdong and settled in Shanghai, where Lu Yongxiang's sphere of influence was.
-The government of the Republic of China in Guangzhou collapsed and the Second Constitutional Protection Movement failed.
+The Guangzhou government collapsed and the Second Constitutional Protection Movement failed.
 Chen Jiongming occupied Guangzhou and served as commander-in-chief.

 On January 4, 1923, Sun Wentong telegraphed Chen Jiongming and bought the Dian Army of Yang Ximin and Gui Army of Liu Zhenhuan, and joined forces with Xu Chongzhi's Guangdong Army, who supported Sun Wen, to form the East and West "Thief Army" to jointly attack Chen Jiongming.
 On January 15, Chen Jiongming announced that he would go down the field, withdraw from Guangzhou the next day, and retreat to Dongjiang in Huizhou.
-On February 21, Sun Yat-sen returned to Guangzhou to set up the Army and Navy Marshal stronghold of the Republic of China, and reorganized the military government.
+On February 21, Sun Yat-sen returned to Guangzhou to set up the Army and Navy Generalissimo's Headquarters, and reorganized the military government.

+Government

 Organization

 It had a secretariat, military service department, legal affairs bureau, audit bureau, accounting department, general affairs department, the Ministry of Interior, the Ministry of Finance, the Ministry of Military and Political Affairs, the Ministry of Construction, the Ministry of Foreign Affairs, the Ministry of the Navy, the Department of Staff, and the Dali Academy.

-Government leaders
+Kuomintang Canton political council in 1925.

+Leaders

-The top leader of the base camp of the Army and Navy Marshal stronghold of the Republic of China was Sun Yat-sen, Chairman of the Kuomintang (KMT).
+The top leader of the base camp of the Army and Navy Generalissimo's Headquarters was Sun Yat-sen, Chairman of the Kuomintang (KMT).
 Sun Yat-sen implemented the party-state system, and the Kuomintang ruled the government as a one-party state.

 In 1924, the Kuomintang held the First National Congress of the Kuomintang in Guangzhou.
 After that, the Whampoa Military Academy was established and the National Revolutionary Army, led by the Kuomintang, was formed to lead the army with the party.

 Office location

-The office of the headquarters of the Army and Navy Marshal stronghold of the Republic of China was located at Dongsha Street, Textile Road, Haizhu District, Guangzhou, where the current General Marshal's Mansion is located.
+The office of the headquarters of the Army and Navy Generalissimo's Headquarters was located at Dongsha Street, Textile Road, Haizhu District, Guangzhou, where the current General Marshal's Mansion is located.